Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

   * Enter the Maximum of Affiliate Balance

-  * If Affiliate reach the milestone, none of commission is added
+  * If Affiliate reach the milestone, none of the commission is added

   * If the field is left empty or entered as zero, Affiliate Balance will have no limitation

-* **Allow negative balance**: If Affiliate's account balance is not enough to taking back commission, allow the balance be negative number by choosing **Yes** in the respective field
+* **Allow negative balance**: If Affiliate's account balance is not enough to take back commission, allow the balance to be a negative number by choosing **Yes** in the respective field

 1.3.
 Commission Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~